gedwey/BDTHPlugin_6.3/README.md

+# https://github.com/LeonBlade/BDTHPlugin has released an update, use that ^.^

+---

 # This is an unofficial edit of BDTHPlugin for 6.3 until LeonBlade releases their own version

 Add the following to your Dalamud custom repository list, under Settings -> Experimental: